adamjberg/devtails.xyz/_posts/randy/2022-08-14-3d-juggling-perspectives.md

 ### VIDEO: ROBOT TIE CHEE

-*I never really thanked [Bob Scarabelli](https://www.imdb.com/name/nm1032522/bio?ref_=nm_ov_bio_sm) enough for picking me off the corner and hiring me to help turn analog film ino digital pictures.
+{*I never really thanked [Bob Scarabelli](https://www.imdb.com/name/nm1032522/bio?ref_=nm_ov_bio_sm) enough for picking me off the corner and hiring me to help turn analog film ino digital pictures.
 "Shaping the image" was his message, which shaped the whole city of Vancouver into a film destination.
 Bob passed away in 2004 while riding a bicycle in the park.
-I will have to pay my thanks forward.
+RIP; will have to pay my thanks forward.}

 ## RECOMMENDED READING